coinsambacom/js-exchanges-connector/README.md

 # Usage

-Before using the library you need to create a class to fetch the data, you can use the code below as an exampleBefore using the library you need to create a class to fetch the data, you can use the code below as an example
+Before using the library you need to create a class to fetch the data, you can use the code below as an example

 ```JavaScript
 import {